 Inhambane is a historic port town in southern Mozambique where remnants of old European architecture can be seen, such as the Cathedral of our Lady of Conception in the old quarter of the city.
 Various spices and fresh foods can be bought at the central market and the old buildings and monuments are well worth visiting to get a glimpse of Mozambique’s colonial past.

 Use the Google map to explore Mozambique.
 Feel free to Print the Street Map when you're ready.

 Trip Style Mozambique Budget Safari Packages

 An affordable two week wildlife and beach tour to Mozambique & Kruger Park in South Africa.
 Relax on Mozambique's tropical beaches, dive in the warms waters of the idyllic Bazaruto Islands and see the Big Five of Africa in Kruger Park.

 Trip Style Mozambique Overland Safaris

-Explore Mozambique's Idyllic Beaches on this Accommodated Mozambique Coastal Explorer.
-Go to Bilene, Vilanculos, Bazaruto Islands & Inhambane for superb scuba diving, snorkelling, fishing, surfing & swimming.
+Explore Mozambique's Idyllic Beaches on this Accommodated Mozambique Coastal Explorer Tour.
+Visit Inhambane, Barra, Tofo, Vilanculos and Bazaruto Islands for superb scuba diving, snorkelling, fishing, surfing & swimming.